sawongam/simplified-web-bms/README.md

 1. Clone the repository: `git clone https://github.com/sawongam/simplified-web-bms.git`
 2. Navigate into the project directory: `cd simplified-web-bms`
 3. Install a local server environment like XAMPP or WAMP.
+4. Copy the [database](https://github.com/sawongam/Simplified-Web-BMS/blob/main/database/bms.sql) to your Local Server environment.
-4. Move the project files to the htdocs folder of your local server.
+5. Move the project files to the htdocs folder of your local server.
-5. Start your local server and open the project in your browser.
+6. Start your local server and open the project in your browser.

 ## Usage